mil-ad/snip/README.md

 This is an _unofficial_ PyTorch implementation of the paper [SNIP: Single-shot Network Pruning based on Connection Sensitivity](https://arxiv.org/abs/1810.02340) by Namhoon Lee, Thalaiyasingam Ajanthan and Philip H. S. Torr.

-It doesn not cover all the experiment in the paper but it does includes the main ones:
+It doesn not cover all the experiment in the paper but it does include the main ones:

 * LeNet-300-100 and LeNet5-Caffe on MNIST
 * VGG-D on CIFAR-10